What Credit Score Is Needed to Buy a House With No Money Down?

 Though less conventional, it is possible to find alternative home financing options, such as seller financing or a lease-purchase agreement.
 You will need to enlist the help of a lawyer to pull together an agreement that protects you in these scenarios.

 Seller financing involves creating a legal agreement directly with the seller, who serves as your lender.
 The seller typically needs to either fully own the house or just have a small mortgage balance left in order for this to get approved.
-Together you will negotiate the terms of the loan, including the length of the term and interest rate.
+Together you will negotiate the terms of the loan, including the length of the term and mortgage rate.

 A lease-purchase agreement, also called rent-to-own or lease-to-own, will mean that you start off renting the property and will have the option to buy it after a certain period of time.
 You may need to pay a fee, and often a sales price is agreed on while you’re renting.
 A portion of your rent payment usually goes toward the purchase price, serving as a down payment.